 We can pretty much buy everything online these days and the reliability of online channels like Amazon and its collaborative filtering recommendation tools helps customers find exactly what they are looking for.
-If shopping online has indeed reached its peak of maturity, the online art market is still unfortunately flagging behind.
-We have the Saatchi online gallery and the Picassomio that are selling art online but for some reason, it just appears to be a platform (more like an online gallery) to showcase artist’s works.
+If shopping online has indeed reached its peak of maturity, the online art market is still unfortunately lagging.
+We have the Saatchi online gallery and the Picassomio that are selling art online but for some reason, it just appears to be a platform (more like an online gallery) to showcase artists' works.
 What is fairly lacking is a form of curatorship that will help collectors find the best artworks possible.

 In recent news, Paddle 8, the Larry Gagosian-backed online sales art venture has secured a 4 million investment possibly signalling the new age of buying art.
-I checked the Paddle 8 website and has noticed that it boasts of collaborating with the world’s best and aspiring curators.
-My worry is it might be the same cup of tea, and that Paddle 8 will simply reflect what’s happening in the real world where established and emerging artists take the bite of the apple.
+I checked the Paddle 8 website and noticed that it boasts of collaborating with the world's best and aspiring curators.
+My worry is it might be the same cup of tea, and that Paddle 8 will simply reflect what's happening in the real world where established and emerging artists take the bite of the apple.
 Going online means there is a possibility of reaching a new market and with that comes tapping into a new breed of collectors.
 In fact, in this social age, it might be that both the audience and the curator have a shared responsibility to dictate which art is important and which art can sell.
 Other than that, online art channels should also cater to young artists who are having a hard time getting their artworks exhibited.

 INTERVIEW WITH COLOURSOUP'S SHOOMON PERRY

-I spoke to former-banker now online curator Shoomon Perry over a cup of coffee who talked about his new online art venture Coloursoup which will bridge the gap in the art market.
+I spoke to the former banker and now online curator Shoomon Perry over a cup of coffee who talked about his new online art venture Coloursoup which will bridge the gap in the art market.
 We had a great time discussing how young and emerging artists need this kind of online platform to exhibit their works and why it is important to offer a form of curatorship in online art ventures.
-As outsiders in the industry, I as an art blogger and he as an online curator, we both felt we are needed to become the new voice of the industry.
+As outsiders in the industry, I as an art blogger and as an online curator, both felt we needed to become the new voice of the industry.
 High art may still be the domain of rich collectors and powerful curators but in the age of the internet, the public dictates.
 In some way, Shoomon and I recognised this and we share the same mission to help under-represented artists promote their works online.
 Our true objective is perhaps to bring art back to where it truly belongs, to the public.

 I met you over coffee and had a quick chat but for the purpose of our readers, can you tell us a little bit about yourself?